stockmouton/stockmouton.github.io/articles/inflation.md

 <sub>*Sidenote: notice how it is similar to the investor simple plan and the ROI formula*</sub>

 The inflation rate can be measured for anything and people indeed measure the inflation of everything.
-Having a good way to measure inflation correctly is still a subject of heafty debate because it really depends on how one lives.
-But they are a few measure considered as good proxies.
+Having a good way to measure inflation correctly is still a subject of hefty debate because it depends on how one lives.
+But they are a few measures considered as good proxies.

 The first one is the [Consumer price index (CPI) ](https://en.wikipedia.org/wiki/Consumer_price_index).
 People tend to focus on it because it is supposed to represent the cost of living for the urban lower and middle class.
 It contains a basket of goods one has to pay for when living in cities.
-If you live outside of cities, you want to look at one of its variation like the [Personal Consumption expenditures price index (PCEPI)](https://en.wikipedia.org/wiki/Personal_consumption_expenditures_price_index)
+If you live outside of cities, you want to look at one of its variants like the [Personal Consumption expenditures price index (PCEPI)](https://en.wikipedia.org/wiki/Personal_consumption_expenditures_price_index)

-<sub>*Sidenote: The CPI is an average of different prices which shoudl represent the average expenditure fo a urban family.
-IT does not contains inflation for housing or the open market.
+<sub>*Sidenote: The CPI is an average of different prices which should represent the average expenditure for an urban family.
+It does not contain inflation for housing or the open market.
 Because of that people are wary that it is not a very good signal for actual inflation.
-On top of that, it is usually considered a lagging signal in the sense that it is a measure about the past and not the present.*</sub>
+On top of that, it is usually considered a lagging signal in the sense that it is a measure of the past and not the present.*</sub>

-An other interesting variation is the [core inflation rate](https://fred.stlouisfed.org/series/CPILFESL).
+Another interesting variation is the [core inflation rate](https://fred.stlouisfed.org/series/CPILFESL).
 It is the CPI (or the PCEPI) without food and energy which varies a lot (too volatile).
 For that reason, it is better to detect trends.

 The CPI is only useful from the point of view of a consumer.
-This is why there exist an other one for the point of view of producer: the [Producer Price Index(PPI)](https://en.wikipedia.org/wiki/Producer_price_index).
+This is why there exists another one for the point of view of producer: the [Producer Price Index(PPI)](https://en.wikipedia.org/wiki/Producer_price_index).

 > Do the work:
 >